Janet-Priya/Minecraft-using-Ursina/README.md

 ## Minecraft-using-Ursina

-i was bored i made aa basic Minecrft structure using Python and it was easy to implement using the model Ursina which made it easier to create the baseline of it.
+i was bored i made a basic Minecrft structure using Python and it was easy to implement using the model Ursina which made it easier to create the baseline of it.

 ## Controls